Chery

 The company started exporting cars from China in 2001, ahead of other Chinese manufacturers and has been the top exporter of Chinese brand passenger vehicles since 2003.
 The company exported 269,154 vehicles in 2021, 451,337 vehicles in 2022, and 937,148 vehicles in 2023, accounting for 52 percent of its overall sales.

 Chery invests more heavily in overseas markets than other Chinese manufacturers, and many of its vehicles are assembled outside China using complete or semi-complete knock-down kits.
 In 2024, Chery Holding Group made its debut on the Fortune Global 500 list, securing the 385th position with a revenue of $39.0917 billion.

 Chery adopts a multi-brand strategy by establishing many car brands for different purposes.
-As of 2024, the company has nine active brands, including the main Chery brand (with Chery Fulwin and Chery New Energy sub-brands for plug-in hybrid and electric cars respectively), Exeed and Lepas for premium vehicles, Luxeed as a collaborative electric car brand with Huawei, Jetour that focuses on SUVs, iCar/iCaur for electric SUVs, Karry for commercial vehicles, and Omoda, Jaecoo, Exlantix, and Aiqar for export markets.
+As of 2024, the company has nine active brands, including the main Chery brand (with Fulwin and Chery New Energy sub-brands for plug-in hybrid and electric cars respectively), Exeed for premium vehicles, Jetour that focuses on SUVs (with Zongheng sub-brand for luxury off-road SUVs respectively), iCar/iCaur for electric SUVs, Luxeed as a collaborative electric car brand with Huawei, Karry for commercial vehicles, and Omoda, Jaecoo, Lepas, Exlantix, and Aiqar for export markets.

 The company also operates a joint venture with JLR since 2012 called Chery Jaguar Land Rover to produce Jaguar and Land Rover vehicles in China.

 On 25 September 2025, Chery raised about US$1.2 billion in its Hong Kong IPO at HK$30.75 per share, valuing the company at nearly US$23 billion, marking it as one of Hong Kong's largest IPOs of the year.